 No looking back.
 There’s only the beautiful mystery of what lies ahead.

 The Mighty is asking its readers the following: Can you tell us about the moment that made you realize it was time to face your mental illness?
 What was your next step?
-If you’d like to participate, please send a blog post [email protected] include a photo for the piece, a photo of yourself and 1-2 sentence bio.
+If you’d like to participate, please send a blog post to email@example.com.
+Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.